telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ## Server Certificate Details

-The Response Inspectors for ongoing capture (Live Traffic list) in Fiddler Everywhere contain [indicators and notifications]({%slug web-sessions-list%}#certificate-indicators) that show if a server certificate is valid, expiring, or causes errors.
+The Response Inspectors for ongoing capture (the sessions in the Live Traffic grid) in Fiddler Everywhere contain indicators and notifications that show if a server certificate is valid, expiring, or causes errors.

 ![Certificate note](../images/livetraffic/certs/certficate-valid-note.png)